Blog Post

 What it is: Focus on what the prospect could lose if they don’t choose your solution.

-What to say: Highlight the pains they will encounter if they choose not to work with you:
+What to say: Highlight the pain points they will encounter if they choose not to work with you:

 “I’d hate to see [negative consequence] happen to your company because you didn’t have the right tools.
 Would you like to take the next step to prevent that from happening?”